 NOTE: If you want to port your number, DO NOT call to cancel your AT&T service before activating your Straight Talk SIM.
 Once the porting process is completed AT&T will automatically cancel your account and send a Final Bill.

-- I updated my data settings.
+- (NO LONGER NEEDED.
+SKIP THIS STEP!)
+I updated my data settings.
 You need to do this in order to get your data (internet) working.
 While on Wi-Fi, open Safari and type in iapnupdatetfdata.straighttalk.com.
 Tap “Install” then tap “Install Now.
 Enter your pass code if prompted, and tap “Done.
 At this point exit your browser, turn the Wi-Fi off, and re-boot your phone.
 With the Wi-Fi off, access Safari to ensure your data connection is working.

-- Troubleshooting: If online activation didn’t work or if you can’t get data to work, call Straight Talk at 1-800-299-7784 for assistance (you can also post your question here and I’ll do my best to help).
+- Troubleshooting: If online activation didn’t work or if you encountered any issues, call Straight Talk at 1-800-299-7784 for assistance (you can also post your question below and I’ll try my best to answer it).